 Nawal and Nader Aoude, some of the stars of the new Muslim television show

-But Jerry Newcombe, Truth in Action Ministries’ senior producer and analyst, says the major problem with the program is that it’s not going to show the reality of “pure Islam.”
+Truth in Action Ministries President Jerry Newcombe says the major problem with the program is that it’s not going to show the reality of “pure Islam.”

 “It’s a free country.
 Muslims are free to practice their religion here (thanks to Christianity, ultimately).
 What is sad, though, is that the truth about the goals of radical Islam are hidden from many Americans through programs like the one on TLC.
 Islam wants to take over the world.
 If they have to use force, they’ll do that.
 But otherwise, they’ll do it by what Robert Spencer calls ‘stealth jihad,’” Newcombe said.

 A line from one of the first two episodes illustrates what both Geller and Newcombe are describing, when one of Muslim women says in a panel discussion, “We live our lives just like anyone else.”

 That perception is one of the reasons why Jihad Watch publisher and Executive Director Robert Spencer shares the concerns expressed by Geller and Newcombe.

 Spencer says the program is attempting to produce a neutral view of Islam.

 “The show apparently is trying to show that Muslims go to clubs, like to have fun, etc. But this doesn’t really establish anything,” Spencer said.

 “The problem people have with Islam is its teachings of violence against and the subjugation of unbelievers.
 The problem is not with every Muslim person.
 It is with the supremacist ideology and the fervent believers in those noxious doctrines of warfare and subjugation,” Spencer also said.

 “It is trying to show nominal Muslims as the norm, as if their existence takes away the threat from devout Muslims,” Geller said.